An accredited and hands-on course leading to Chartered Surveyor status

-- Dissertation: This gives you the chance to carry out and complete an independent dissertation project during the final stage of the course.
-You will be able to choose a subject area of particular personal interest, within the broad scope of the built environment.
+You will undertake an independent dissertation/project during the final stage of the course.
+For this, you will be able to choose a subject area of particular personal interest within the broad overall scope of the programme.

 Teaching and Assessment

 How are you assessed?

-Alongside the more traditional forms of assessment, this course is assessed in a variety of different ways that will provide you with valuable skills and experience in activities such as teamwork, report production, making presentations and web authoring.
+Alongside the more traditional forms of assessment, such as exams, this course is assessed in a variety of different ways, including coursework, group work and presentations.
 You will also be expected to complete a dissertation project, in a subject of your own choice, which will be developed and conducted with the advice and guidance of a personal tutor.

 Student studies need to be informed by an understanding of current professional issues, debates and practice.
 This course provides just that.
 It approaches planning and conservation from the point-of-view of property owners, developers and professionals.
 You will benefit particularly from continuing contact with large numbers of practitioners through the CPD programme.